This is a work of fiction intended to emulate Edgar Allan Poe’s masterpiece short story “A Tell-Tale Heart” (1843). Enjoy!

 “Excuse me,” I interjected, and as I did, she became more agitated and her rambling quickened, blending now into a mumbling mash defined only by slapping gums, and dry, syllabic moans.
 “I’m terribly sorry,” I attempted once more, this time gesturing to my ear.
 At last, for the hint of an apology by mouthing the words “terribly sorry”, the old woman did lessen her tone and resolved her eyes once more to their silent conspiracy as she spoke and chuckled sloppily into the coffee.
 Suddenly, an uneasy feeling came over me, and with it came an uneasy thought.
 What if?
 What if the jaw had warned her of my previous efforts?
 What if it had exposed my desire to rid both of us of its presence?
 What if she knows, and so, to preserve the sanctity of their union, they are now plotting against me, instead?

 When the coffee had finished its brew, and after the old woman took her cup, I removed my thermos from my pack and reached for the pot.
 No sooner than I had, did a frail- yet, strong hand grip my arm and swing me around.
 It was the old woman, of course, only she was in a dreadful rage.
-The jaw flopped so close to my face now, I could feel each breath from her mouth as if they were truly its breath, and the sour disgust of its air put me reeling.
+The jaw flopped so close to my face now, I could feel each breath from her mouth as if they were truly its breath, and its sour humidity sent me reeling.
 During the sudden chaos of the moment, the angry old woman’s face paled and blurred into the threatening gnash of the jaw, until, all that I saw became imperceptible to its raucous slapping.

 Once it was free, I threw it in another large pot which until now, sat neglected in the corner of the shack.
 I did not want to risk its reanimation, and so I filled the pot with snow which, during the storm had piled high against the door, and then sat it heavily beside the fire.